ThirstyThirsty/ThirstyThirstySeason01NFTs/README.md

 npx hardhat run scripts/merkle-root.ts
 ```

-4. The console will print out a few things, ending the new "Merkle root":
+4. The console will print out a few things, including a line mentioning a "Merkle root":

 ```
 Merkle root generated: 0x31ee47f7fbec35a75a75ee71d0d72c71970c5cc8ecf2f7f5ec4e39a5f40adade
 ```

-5. Copy the hash (in this example, `0x31ee47f7fbec35a75a75ee71d0d72c71970c5cc8ecf2f7f5ec4e39a5f40adade`) and use.
+5. Copy the hash (in this example, `0x31ee47f7fbec35a75a75ee71d0d72c71970c5cc8ecf2f7f5ec4e39a5f40adade`).

+6. Update the Merkle root stored in the "Table (Goldlist)" instance deployed on various nets (see addresses at the end of the README) using the `setMerkleRoot` method of the contract.

+7. In the last line of the console prints mentioned above, you'll find a long list of addresses separated by commas.
+Copy it.

-6. In the minting website, update the environment variable `MERKLE_ROOT` to use this hash as value.
+8. In the minting webapp, update the environment variable `GOLDLIST` to use the list you just copied.

 ## Deployment of smart contract